 The dig site was now silent.
-There were stunned looks on everyone.
+Stunned looks fell on everyone's face.
 Arms reached out to touch Sally.
 Finally Grace let her down.

-Dr. Johnson announced that the two pages had found a way out just before the tomb collapsed but unfortunately it also collapsed.
-There no possible way to enter the tomb.
+Dr. Johnson announced that the two pages had found a way out just before the tomb collapsed but unfortunately that had collapsed.
+It would be impossible to enter the tomb.
 He admitted he had forgotten to upload the pictures that Wolf had taken.

 He did not mention that the Viking had the memory card.
-Later when he returned to his tent he discovered Wolf's staff and potions had disappeared.
+Later, when he returned to his tent, he discovered Wolf's staff and potions missing.

-After a late lunch Sally was then able to return to her work of teasing pottery out of the ground with a dental pick.
-The shards of pottery were then photographed and drawn without being moved.
-She asked Professor Sook, "Why cant I just extract the shards and box them as a group?"
+After a late lunch Sally returned to her work of teasing pottery out of the ground with a dental pick.
+The shards of pottery were photographed and drawn without being moved.
+She asked Professor Sook, "Why can't I just extract the shards and box them as a group?"

 Grace continued to make the drawings that were so important to the research.
 Professor Sook taking Graces' drawings, drew lines to numbers around the edge which matched numbers on a list indicating what every item was or was believed to be.

 Professors Faux and Neal directed the actual digging.
-They used the drawings to plan the locations to dig down to.
-Angie, one of the archeology students actually numbered every item before it was removed from the ground, and worked with Grace to make sure the numbers on the drawings matched.
+They used the drawings to plan the locations to dig next.
+Angie, one of the archeology students actually numbered every item before being removed from the ground, and worked with Grace to make sure the numbers on the drawings matched.

 The jar Sally uncovered had been glazed and fired at high temperature.
 When she uncovered it some more, she found out the jar was intact.

 Professor Neal pulled Sally from the dig taking her into the tent used for documenting the artifacts.
-There he gave her the job of picking the dirt out of the jar.
-She was the only one with hands small enough to fit into it.
+There he gave her the job of picking the dirt out of the jar; she being the only one with hands small enough to fit into it.

 Professor Neal told her, "The people had made a kiln to fire the jar.
 It is a sophisticated technique and indicates we are dealing with a technologically advanced civilization, compared to the current native population."

 Sally, using the dental pick, scratched at the dirt plugging the mouth of the jar until she had dug into it a few centimeters.
-There the dirt was not as hard and crumbled easily in her fingers.
+There the dirt turned soft and crumbled easily in her fingers.
 She picked a small chunk then crumbled it to get it out of the jar and into a bowl.
 Once out, she crumbled the pieces even further looking for anything of value to the archaeologists.
 She broke up one chunk and found the first tooth.